variantstudios/wisdomwaysacupuncture.com/_posts/2012-03-14-liver-imbalance-acupuncture-and-headaches-migraines-digestive-problems-insomnia-stress-agitation-and-more.md

 ## Liver related symptoms get exacerbated in the Wood Element Season of acupuncture theory

-As I wrote about in my “[chive](http://www.wisdomwaysacupuncture.com/2018/03/04/an-acupuncturists-insight-what-your-inmpatience-agitation-and-what-i-saw-in-my-yard-have-in-common/)” blog, it is common as an acupuncturist to see an increase in each season of symptoms related to the organ that is associated with that current season.&nbsp;
+As I wrote about in my “[chive](/2018/03/04/an-acupuncturists-insight-what-your-impatience-agitation-and-what-i-saw-in-my-garden-have-in-common/){: target="_blank"}” blog, it is common as an acupuncturist to see an increase in each season of symptoms related to the organ that is associated with that current season.&nbsp;

 #### According to Chinese Medicine, Spring is associated with the Wood Season.&nbsp;